 At the end of the reciprocal transplant experiment, shoots at the meadow edge had high Smithora load regardless of source location (Figure 3; two-way anova with interaction term: Source (interior vs edge): F = 32.04, df = 1, p = < 0.001; Treatment (control vs unmanipulated: F = 0.28, df = 1, p = 0.61, Source X Treatment: F = 4.67, df = 1, p = 0.05; residuals: df = 11).
 Shoots transplanted from the edge to the interior site retained Smithora, while interior shoots that stayed in the interior were not colonized.
 Controls (uprooted but locally planted) and unmanipulated shoots did not differ in Smithora load at the time of the end of the experiment (two-way anova: Source (interior vs edge): F = 26.34, df = 1, p = < 0.001; Treatment (control vs unmanpulated: F = 1.59, df = 1, p = 0.27, residuals: df = 10).

 Bacterial results on transplanted shoots.
-There was a significant effect of transplant and Smithora presenceon shoot level bacterial community.
+There was a significant effect of initial Smithora presence, but not transplant treatment, on shoot level bacterial community.
 Following the transplant Smithora presence continued to be correlated with different bacterial communities (p=0.027, pseudo-F=2.03,df=1), but dispersion was not different (PERMDISP p=0.441).
-There was no significant difference in blade communities associated with their original location (edge vs. interior) (PERMANOVA for start location p=0.583,pseudo-F=0.800,df=1) or by the location they were moved to (edge vs. interior) (PERMANOVA for destination p=0.573,pseudo-F=0.94, df=1).
+There was no significant difference in blade bacterial communities associated with their original location (edge vs. interior) (PERMANOVA for start location p=0.583,pseudo-F=0.800,df=1), which also correlated with Smithora presence, or by the location they were moved to (edge vs. interior) (PERMANOVA for destination p=0.573,pseudo-F=0.94, df=1).
 While community composition was different overall, microbial taxonomic richness at the end of the experiment was not significantly different between blades with or without Smithora (t-test p=0.59) or between shoots with different final locations (t-test p=0.60), or starting locations (t-test p = 0.664).

 4. Discussion

-We tested the question / hypothesis that host’s associated flora and faunal communities can be controlled by host specific charcteristics or by their surrounding environment or both.
-We found that Smithora abundance did not change to match when transplanted in one direction (from meadow edge to interior) but it did change in the other direction (interior to edge).
+We tested the question / hypothesis that a host’s associated floral and faunal communities can be controlled by host specific characteristics or by their surrounding environment or both.
+We found that Smithora abundance on eelgrass shoots did not change to match Smithora on neighboring shoots when transplanted in one direction (from meadow edge to interior) but it did change in the other direction (interior to edge).
 Thus, we reject the hypothesis that in this case, local environmental factors determine Smithora abundance on Zostera shoots.
 This indicates that there is something unrelated to local environment that is limiting Smithora dispersal into the interior of the meadow.